sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/rgb_screen.md

 The corresponding pins and ports are as follows form shows

-The way to constain pins can refer to the [Light led](./../led/led.md), it contains a way to constain pins.
+The way to constain pins can refer to the [Light led](./../led/led.md), it contains a way to constrain pins.

 If you feel troublesome about the method above, you can copy the content from this [page](./../../../../zh/tang/Tang-Nano-9K/examples/lcd_constrains.md)， and paste it in ".cst" file in this project (if there is no ".cst" file, just create a "physicsl constrains file").